Meghan Camarena: Career

 In 2015, she was the backstage correspondent for the second season of Fake Off, which was a talent show broadcast on TruTV.
 She signed a deal with Disney's Maker Studios where she worked on creating online content in the entertainment industry.
 Her YouTube channel went over 1 million subscribers.
 In October of that year, she and other YouTube creators made a project called Spider-Man Murder Mystery which ran on Instagram.
 Camarena played character Gwen Stacy, who also goes by "Spider-Gwen".
 She starred as one of the eight correspondents of Unlocked: The World of Games, Revealed, a multi-part documentary on video games, where she followed people involved in e-sports.
 In 2017, she and Wong were selected to co-host the video game themed variety show Polaris Primetime which was created as part of Disney's "D XP" programming block on Disney XD.
 In 2018, she and YouTubers Markiplier, Jacksepticeye and LuzuGames launched Twitch channels.
 In 2020, she and Power Rangers Hyperforce director Melissa Flores released a RPG web series called The Unleashed on Twitch.

 In February 2022, Camarena made her comic book debut co-writing the 12th issue of Radiant Black alongside Kyle Higgins.
-Late that year it was announced that Camarena would be co-writing a Radiant Pink miniseries, a part of Image's Massive-Verse, with Melissa Flores, with the first issue set to debut in December 2022.
+Late that year it was announced that Camarena would be co-writing a spin-off miniseries as a part of Image's Massive-Verse called Radiant Pink: Across the Universe, with Melissa Flores, with the first issue set to debut in December 2022.
 In April 2023, it was announced that Camarena and Flores would be doing a one-shot comic continuation of Power Rangers Hyperforce, that is set to release in July 2023 by Boom!
 Studios.